JohnAnderson777/Notes/computer-science.md

 Speed of computer measured in Hz or GHz
 Hertz - how many F-D-E cycles are performed per second (4 GHz = 4 Billion cycles) Core - individual processing unit in CPU - can process 1 instruction at a time
-1) Cache Size - more gives faster access to more data - if cache fills up, some commonly accessed instructions have to be stored on further level - slower.
+1) Cache Size - more gives faster access to more data - if cache fills up, some common instructions stored on further level - slower.
 More = stays fast on higher capacities
-2) Cores - more cores means more instructions can be carried out at once = faster processing - 2 cores doesn't mean 2x speed as software might not need to use full capacity of both cores
+2) Cores - more cores = more instructions carried out at once = faster processing - 2 cores doesn't mean 2x speed as software might not need to use full capacity of both cores
 3) Clock speed - number of instructions processor can carry out per second - speed of core (Hz) = upgrading this will always mean faster processing